skellis46/slipbox/literature notes/Kabat-Zinn - Wherever You Go, There You Are.md

 year: "2004"
 title: "Wherever You Go, There You Are: Mindfulness Meditation in Everyday Life"
 type: "literature"
-status: "in-progress"
-updated: "2021-10-11"
 ---

 # Kabat-Zinn - Wherever You Go, There You Are

 ## Introduction

 > Guess what?
 When it comes right down to it, wherever you go, there you are.
 Whatever you wind up doing, that’s what you’ve wound up doing.
 Whatever you are thinking right now, that’s what’s on your mind.
 Whatever has happened to you, it has already happened.
 The important question is, how are you going to handle it?
 In other words, “Now what?”